AdilAbubacker/rentezy_backend/README.md

 - **High-performance search** with Elasticsearch clustering

 ## 🏗️ System Architecture

-> **Inspired by industry leaders like Airbnb's microservices architecture, adapted for the property rental domain with specialized services for recurring payments and visit scheduling.**

 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐
 │   Frontend      │    │   API Gateway   │    │   Load Balancer │